Eunotosaurus: Classification

-The ribs of Eunotosaurus were very wide and flat, touching each other to form broad plates similar to the carapace of a turtle.
-Moreover, the number of vertebrae, the size of the vertebrae, and their structure are nearly identical to those of some turtles.
-Despite its many similarities to turtles, Eunotosaurus has a skull that shares many characteristics with the skulls of more primitive reptiles, resulting in many studies placing it in the extinct group Parareptilia.
-Phylogenetic analyses that use only the physical features of fossils and living species to determine evolutionary relationships have often shown strong support for both Eunotosaurus and turtles being descendants of parareptiles, in which case Eunotosaurus.
+The ribs of Eunotosaurus are very wide and flat, touching each other to form broad plates similar to the carapace of turtles.
+Moreover, the number of vertebrae, the size of the vertebrae, and superficial aspects of their structure are were considered identical to those of some turtles as well as millerettids.
+Despite its many similarities to turtles, Eunotosaurus has a skull that shares many characteristics with the skulls of more ancestral reptiles, resulting in many studies placing it in the extinct group Parareptilia, a group that is now recognized as a polyphyletic assemblage of stem reptiles.
+Until recently, phylogenetic analyses that use only the physical features of fossils and living species to determine evolutionary relationships of reptiles have often shown strong support for both Eunotosaurus and turtles being descendants of "parareptiles".
 However, analyses which also include genetic data from living reptiles strongly support the idea that turtles fall within a group called Diapsida, as close relatives of either lizards (in which case they would be lepidosauromorphs) or birds and crocodiles (making them archosauromorphs).
-According to this view, the expanded ribs and similar vertebral columns of Eunotosaurus and turtles may be a case of evolutionary convergence.
-However, the discovery of Pappochelys, a prehistoric species whose fossil remains show a mixture of features found in Eunotosaurus and the toothed stem-turtle Odontochelys, helped to resolve the issue.
-Though an analysis which included data from Pappochelys found weak support for the idea that Eunotosaurus was a parareptile, it found stronger support for the hypothesis that Eunotosaurus was itself a diapsid closely related to turtles, and that its apparently primitive, anapsid skull was probably developed as part of the turtle lineage, independently of parareptiles.
+According to this view, the expanded ribs and similar vertebral columns of Eunotosaurus, millerettids, and turtles may be a case of evolutionary convergence.
+However, the discovery of Pappochelys, a prehistoric species whose fossil remains show a mixture of features found in Eunotosaurus and the toothed stem-turtle Odontochelys, was suggested to resolve the issue.
+Though an analysis which included data from Pappochelys found weak support for the idea that Eunotosaurus was a parareptile, it found stronger support for the hypothesis that Eunotosaurus was itself a diapsid closely related to turtles, and that its apparently primitive skull was probably developed as part of the turtle lineage, independently of parareptiles, although this is no longer supported.